-Parliament: Rajya Sabha proceedings begin, Opposition continues to protest farm laws
+Parliament: Ghazipur barricades look like Berlin Wall, says Congress MP Partap Bajwa

 Live updates

+“The farmers are protesting on their own,” he says, according to the newspaper.
+“They are collecting money from their fellow villagers to fund the protest.
+We fed the Bangladesh prisoners of war for two years.
+But you are not giving water to our own farmers.
+The barricades of Ghazipur looks like Berlin Wall.”

+Bajwa adds: “Is this world’s biggest Democracy?
+These are the scenes from Afghanistan, in Saddam’s Iraq, in Libya.”

 10.34 am: Bahujan Samaj Party MP Satish Mishra criticises the government for suppressing the farmers’ protest.
 “You have dug up trenches to suppress farmers’ stir,” he says, according to ANI.
 “You’ve not done it for them, but for yourself.
 You snapped their water and electricity supplies and even removed toilets, without thinking that women are also there [at the protest sites].
-This is a human rights violation.
+This is a human rights violation.”

 Mishra adds: “Nails have been fixed near the protest sites.
 I think govt would not have made this kind of preparation at Pakistan border as it is doing at Delhi borders.
 Annadatas are being called the enemy of the nation.”
 He urges the government to repeal the farming laws.